YeisraelD/Smart-Hire/README.md

 # Smart Hire
 ### Smart Resume Analyzer
 > From a CRUD to decision support system.
----

 Smart Hire is a JavaFX-based application created to make resume screening simpler, fairer, and more meaningful.
 Instead of relying on basic keyword matching, the system uses a pre-trained AI model to understand resumes in context and evaluate how well a candidate aligns with a job description.

-This project was built as part of an academic Java/OOP project, with a strong focus on clean design, usability, and real-world relevance.

-### Why Smart Hire?

-- Resume screening is often:
-- Time consuming
-- Inconsistent
-- Heavily dependent on manual judgment

 Smart Hire explores how AI-assisted tools can support recruiters by providing clear insights, while still leaving the final decision to humans.

-### What the System Does
+What the System Does

-- Reads resumes in PDF and DOCX formats
+Reads resumes in PDF and DOCX formats
-- Analyzes resumes using a pre-trained NLP model
-- Compares resumes with job descriptions semantically
-- Calculates a candidate relevance score
+Analyzes resumes using a pre-trained NLP model Compares resumes with job descriptions semantically Calculates a candidate relevance score
-- Highlights matched and missing skills
+Highlights matched and missing skills
-- Presents results in a clean, interactive JavaFX interface
+Presents results in a clean, interactive JavaFX interface

 ### Intelligence Behind the System